top of page

 Gallery9, Hamilton.

-WAIPRINT 2022 annual exhibition of prints by the Waikato Society of arts
+WAIPRINT 2022 annual exhibition of prints by the Waikato Society of Arts

 Artspost, Hamilton.

-Waikato Society Of Arts Members Exhibition.
+Waikato Society of Arts Members Exhibition.
 Artspost, Hamilton.

 Collusion.
 Arts for health.
 Artspost, Hamilton.